Research

 Abstract

-The Climate Costs of Computing: Data Centers and the Politics of Environmental Footprint
+The Electoral Costs of Computing: Data Centers and the Politics of Environmental Footprint

 – Awarded APSA 2025 Centennial Center Research Grant